State Guardianship Laws: Examples

-Deciding to become a guardian to a minor or an incapacitated person is a big responsibility.
+Deciding to become a guardian to a minor or an incapacitated person is a big responsibility, since it grants the authority to make important day-to-day decisions on behalf of the ward (the minor or incapacitated person needing guardianship).
 Since the guardian statutes of each state may differ, it's important that future guardians research the specific court processes and proper forms necessary within their state.
-Below you will find some examples of state laws on guardianships.

 Regarding the guardian of a minor, the statute states that the court will choose the guardian for any minor under the age of fourteen.
 A minor over the age of fourteen may suggest his or her own guardian and the court will try to honor that request.
 If the court doesn't find the guardian desired by the minor to be appropriate, it will appoint another guardian.

-Regarding the duties of a guardian for a minor, the guardian will "protect and preserve" the personal and real property assets of the minor and any income that comes from rents, income, or the sale of such property.
+According to the statute governing guardianship of a minor, the guardian will "protect and preserve" the personal and real property assets of the minor and any income that comes from rents, income, or the sale of such property.
 The guardian is also given the authority, with the courts approval, to open a trust to which the minor's assets can be transferred.
 This trust would end no later than the ward's twenty-fifth birthday.

 There are significant responsibilities that come with a guardianship, whether it be for a child or an adult.
-These responsibilities can differ depending on which state you're in and so can the process required to become a guardian.
-If you're involved in any stage of the guardianship process, it's important to seek the counsel of an experienced family law attorney who can explain your options and help you achieve your desired outcome.
-Start the process today by receiving a free initial evaluation of your situation with an attorney near you.
+If you're involved in any stage of the guardianship process, it's important to seek the counsel of an experienced family law attorney who fully understands your state's guardianship laws.
+Start the process today by contacting an experienced family law attorney near you.